Joey Camen

-Early life

-Camen is of Russian and Romanian Jewish ancestry.
-His father, Hyman Camen was an upholstery furniture salesman and carpet salesman.
-His mother, Dorothy (née Aronovitz) Camen, a part-time bindery worker.
-Joey was going to be named Jack, however, his grandfather Joseph on his father’s side, died on the morning of his birth.
-His parents quickly changed his name to that of his dearly departed grandpa.

 Biography

 In 1974, after graduating from Henry Ford High School in Detroit, Camen went to Hollywood, California.
 He auditioned at the Comedy Store on the Sunset Strip, and within a few weeks, he was a regular performer and master of ceremonies, making him one of the youngest professional standup comedians at the time.
 His standup act featured various dialects along with characters he created based on the people he grew up with in multi-ethnic Detroit.
 He was then discovered and mentored by voiceover artist Daws Butler, who voiced the characters of Yogi Bear, Huckleberry Hound, Quick Draw McGraw and others.

 Camen got his first break at 20 performing his standup comedy routines on national TV shows Don Kirshner’s Rock Concert and later on Dinah, the daytime talk show starring Dinah Shore.
-He was also the opening act for such performers as Oingo Boingo, The Pointer Sisters, Richard Pryor, Marvin Gaye, and others.
+He was also the opening act for such performers as Oingo Boingo, The Pointer Sisters, Richard Pryor, Marvin Gaye and others.
 In addition to being a regular performer at the Comedy Store for more than 25 years, Camen has headlined at comedy venues in Las Vegas and comedy clubs and colleges across the United States.

 As a voice-over actor, Camen has worked on multiple projects over the years, including video games Devil May Cry 5, Skylanders: Giants, Transformers: Dark of the Moon and Mafia II; the online series Sam & Max, where he voiced two seasons as Bosco and the entire Jimmy 2 Teeth family.